Pygraming/Calendar-Project/README.md

 It is possible to pick a date.
 Picked date is returned when "GET DATE" button is pressed.

+Libraries used:
+- tkcalendar ( install by typing 'pip install tkcalendar' in cmd / powershell )
+- tkinter ( built-in )

 To do:
 - add comments
 - add functionality of picking two dates and getting the difference as an output